3 tips for

 Within the settings panel in the editor, you can add Google Analytics on a story-by-story basis.
 On some Shorthand plans you have access to developer tools, meaning you can add tracking in the head, body or Javascript panel

-If you want to use the same tracking for every story and have a branded theme, you can have Google Analytics, Google Tag Manager, or any other tracking (like Parsley, Chartbeat and Hotjar, to name but a few) hard coded into the theme when it’s designed.
+If you want to use the same tracking for every story and have a branded theme, you can have Google Analytics, Google Tag Manager, or any other tracking (like Parsely, Chartbeat and Hotjar, to name but a few) hard coded into the theme when it’s designed.

 When using the social sharing buttons, we also suggest using a tool like TinyURL or Bitly to monitor the number of clicks.